 The word "message" can be traced back to the Latin missaticum "to send."
 Through the ages "message" acquired different meanings as is clear from the following definition the Oxford Dictionary gives: "a communication transmitted through a messenger or other agency; an oral or written communication sent from one person to another; also intelligence, tidings, news."
 Webster's Dictionary defines message as: "Any notice, word or communication written or oral, sent from one person to another and also tidings and news."
 According to the original Latin, the word "message" was associated with the act of sending while the two dictionaries place it on a par with "communication, intelligence, tidings, news, notice or word".
 Definitions of this kind can be quite confusing and are unacceptable for CBO for a number of reasons.
-Firstly, it is generally accepted by communicationologists that there is a difference between a communication formats, such as "a notice", and a message.
+Firstly, it is generally accepted by communicationologists that there is a difference between a communication and a message.
+Secondly, there is a difference between communication formats, such as "a notice", and a message.